C Corporation: Everything You Need to Know

 Differences With S Corporation and C Corporation

 Despite similarities, C corporations and S corporations are distinct in many respects.
 Tax structure is the most significant difference between S corps and C corps.
 Small business owners generally file individual tax returns on business income legally subject to “pass through” by an S corporation.
 The trickle down of revenue and losses recorded by an S corporation is filed in IRS Form 1120S, an informational federal return, and no income tax is paid by the corporation itself.
 In both cases, personal income tax is drawn on end of the year stock dividends.

 The are no restrictions to C corporation ownership.
 S corporation rules restrict shareholder status to US citizens/residents.
 S corporations may not be owned by LLCs, C corporations, partnerships, other S corporations or some trusts.
 S corporations only distribute preferred shares without voting rights, while C corporations typically have multiple classes, including common share distribution with voting rights.
 The C corporation structure offers more flexibility overall.

 S Corporation (S Corp) Election

-Filing IRS Form 2553 is election of S corporation tax reporting status.
+Filing IRS Form 2553 is an election of S corporation tax reporting status.
 The election is effective the current tax year the Form 2553 filing takes place.
-Filing of Form 2553 election of S corporation status can be done before the 16th day of the third month, or March 15th of the tax years.
+Filing of Form 2553 election of S corporation status can be done before the 16th day of the third month or March 15th of the tax year.
 Some states also require a company file S corporation election after approval of incorporation status is authorized.

 C Corporation Requirements